-The GGC001 produces a total of 64 bits (8 bytes) to supply status information to the controlling PROFINET Controller.
-When ultimately controlled by an RX3i PLC, these reference bits consume a total of 64 reference address bits in %I memory.
-The 64 bits consist of
+The GGC001 produces a total of 96 bits (12 bytes) to supply status information to the controlling PROFINET Controller.
+When ultimately controlled by an RX3i PLC, these reference bits consume a total of 96 reference address bits in %I memory.
+The 96 bits consist of

-- 32 bits related to the operation of the GCG001 itself referred to in PME as Gateway Status Data and - 32 bits related to the operation of the Genius bus which it controls referred to as Genius Status Data in PME.
+- 32 bits related to the operation of the GCG001 itself referred to in PME as Gateway Status Data, and - 32 bits related to the online status of the Genius bus which it controls referred to as Genius Status Data in PME, and - 32 bits related to any faults that are associated with a device referred to as Fault Status Data in PME.

-Each bank of 32 bits may be assigned a different set of Input reference addresses in RX3i memory.
+Each bank of 32 bits must be assigned a different set of Input reference addresses in RX3i memory.